(draft 2)

 put myself back together again,

-Before I met you, I didn’t understand that
+Before I met you, I didn’t

 every city has a birth,